conner-holden/bevy_uniform_grid_2d/README.md

 .add_plugins(UniformGrid2dPlugin::<MyMarker>::default()
     .debug(true)
-    .dimensions(UVec2::splat(30)) // Size of the grid in units of grid cells .spacing(UVec2::splat(20)), // Size of each cell in units of integer world coordinates )
+    .dimensions(UVec2::splat(30)) // Size of the grid in units of grid cells .spacing(Vec2::splat(20.)), // Size of each cell in units of world coordinates )
 ```